sahana/eden/docs/en/dev/styleguide.rst

 Style guide
 ===========

-The style guide stablish a series of rules to follow when coding in e-cidadania.
+The style guide establish a series of rules to follow when coding in e-cidadania.
-This rules are unbreakable.
+These rules are unbreakable.
 The style guide follows closely the `PEP8`_ document, with some exceptions provided from the internal style guide at `Pocoo`_.

 .. _PEP8: http://www.python.org/dev/peps/pep-0008